mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 But some shepherding involved, screening from complexities, marshalling towards certain goals to maintain a shared script / experience.

-## The impact of tools, documentation and emerging technical processes
+## The impact of tools, documentation and emerging technical processes - MERGE THIS WITH DESIGN PROCESSES BELOW

-This section looks in greater depth at the impact on learners of the design explored in the previous chapter.
-It also explores some of the emerging technical processes that the group adopts.
+This section looks in greater depth at the impact on learners of the tools and sugessted design patterns of the learning design explored in the previous chapter.
+It then progresses to explore some of the flexible design processes that emerge from the starting design.

+### Recap on the importance of tools in an informal setting - (ON AGENCY AND Authenticity)

+Above we explored Heathcote's understanding of the importance of authentic tools in the process MoE.

 ### Impact of Code Playgrounds and Phaser and a Javascript framework

 <!-- Make point that it is hard to separate out tools and communities.
 In case of Mozilla, code playgrounds, and teach the web, and the culture of developers and teaching communities they are interlinked.
 Discuss and compare to Kafai in book, the lineage of Logo, Scratch.
 Instead the more authentic approach of a real language.
  -->

 The limits that this imposed and the development of a new technique of patching as a process, and the use of code frameworks.
 This you can argue is a much more authentic process which could get extended in other directions.

+In the early selection of tools the use of a framework based on javascript and web technology is

 <!-- Bring out detail from the study to this section.
  - the media literacy practices of transfer between tools - similar to other studies - see guided participation studies -->
 <!-- Tensions compared to other more walled garden approaches - see below in tensions / move to make code. -->

 <!-- ### Documentation Types